Jonah's Suicide Hotline, and All That Stuff

 When we reflect that such benefits have been secured to the people not by confiscation of the property of the rich or by arbitrary taxation but simply by business enterprise—out of which the promoters themselves have made colossal fortunes, one cannot fail to be impressed with the excellence of the active system.

 But, Churchill added, in terms close to Jonah’s point, that American capitalism is “not pretty or romantic, but great and utilitarian.”
 And understanding the romantic rebellion against liberal democracy and capitalism is one of the major themes of Suicide of the West.
-Sure, this may not be exactly new, but to adapt Dr. Johnson, reminding isinforming.
+Sure, this may not be exactly new, but to adapt Dr. Johnson, reminding is informing.

 The resolution of the tension between our liberal institutions and the undertow of untutored human nature can be derived from the pages of Aristotle’s Politics (along with a large side order of the Nicomachean Ethics), but believe me, if you try to explain it this way to students, you can hear the heads dropping on desktops before you get to the second paragraph of Book I. Even Burke’s resolution of this difficulty is a hard slog with students today.
 Better to start with the halfway house of Locke, whose individualism and defense of natural rights is easier for the modern mind to recall because there is enough residual understanding and sympathy to work with.
 We can have the larger argument over Locke’s liberalism some other time, after we halt the advance of the left.
 (Though for an accessible outline of the arguments, see chapter 6 of my Patriotism Is Not Enough, “Equality as a Principle and a Problem”; for a deep-dive treatment, see Thomas G. West’s recent book The Political Theory of the American Founding.)